 01 of 05

-How?
-By using what's called a hot water recirculation pump for demand delivery.
-This innovative little device allows hot water to be delivered to your faucet without having to wait for the water to run hot while saving water and energy.
+Using a hot water recirculation pump for demand delivery, hot water is delivered to your faucet without having to wait for the water to run hot while saving water and energy.

 02 of 05